The Be-Do-Have Model

 Creating lasting change from the inside out.

-Are you focusing on achieving outcomes or on becoming the person who achieves them?
+Are you chasing outcomes instead of becoming the person who creates them?

 ✳️✳️✳️